 For test cases of suspending visitor accounts, this will also be done by raising new changes through the normal process, and redirected as previously.

-The output of the processing of these notifications will be monitored and any fixes required to live accounts applied via an expedited version of the usual support processes.
+The output of the processing of these notifications will be monitored and any fixes required for live accounts applied via an expedited version of the usual support processes.

 Test Participants